B´ÎÔª¹ÙÍøÍøÖ·

 Operation Freedom Paws is a charity that works with veterans and first responders, but also with civilians, differentiating it from other organizations.
 Considering that well-trained service dogs can range from $25,000 to $60,000, the organization is a lifeline for many.

-It's also different in that it operates under a community model; rather than breeding animals specifically for service, it instead teaches people to train their own dogs.
-For Richards, the experience was a rewarding one.
+It's also different in that it operates under a community model; rather than breeding animals specifically for service, it instead matches candidates with rescue dogs or sometimes helps them train their own dogs.

 "It's one of the largest single accomplishments I've done in my life.
 It's more important to me than my degree," he said.